nukopian/DBIx-Squirrel/README.md

     $rv_or_undef = $itor->execute(\%bind_mappings)
     $rv_or_undef = $itor->execute(\%bind_mappings, @transforms)

-Executes the iterator's underlying statemeent handle object.
+Executes the iterator's underlying statement, as well as resetting the iterator's internal state.

+When called with no arguments, any bind-values and transformations passed to the iterator at the time of construction will be honoured.

 #### `first`